defunctzombie/node-required/README.md

 Reads the filename and traverses all the dependencies.

-The return result to callback is (err, details) where details is and array of dependencies for the file.
+The return result to callback is (err, details) where details is an array of dependencies for the file.

 Each object in the array takes the following form: